Folongton/Deep_QLearning_balance_pole_problem/README.md

 # DQL_balance_pole_visual_studio

-My attempt on solving balancing pole problem via DQL implementation. <br/>
+My attempt on solving balancing pole problem via Deep Q-Learning implementation. <br/>
 Later on plannig to switch to space invadors and eventually to Counter Strike games.

 *To save time navigating, please refer to the below contents and list of tools.*